GridZone/gridzone-governance/README.md

 We detail a few of the core contracts.

 <dl>
-  <dt>GridZone</dt>
+  <dt>GridZone.io (ZONE) token</dt>
-  <dd>The GridZone token (ZONE).
-Holders of this token have the ability to govern the protocol via the governor contract.</dd>
+  <dd>Holders of ZONE token have the ability to govern the protocol via the governor contract.</dd>
 </dl>

 <dl>
   <dt>Governor Alpha</dt>
   <dd>The administrator of the timelock contract.
-Holders of GridZone token may create and vote on proposals which will be queued into the timelock.</dd>
+Holders of ZONE token may create and vote on proposals which will be queued into the timelock.</dd>
 </dl>

 ## Installation